Daniel Daly: Early career

 Daly enlisted in the United States Marine Corps on January 10, 1899, at the age of 25.
 His first posting was with the Asiatic Fleet aboard the cruiser USS Newark.
-In 1900, the fleet arrived in China during the Boxer Rebellion.
-On July 15, 1900, Private Daly and his commanding officer, Captain Newt H. Hall, set out to reconnoiter a position while under siege by the Boxers.
+In 1900, the Newark arrived in China as part of the China Relief Expedition during the Boxer Rebellion.
+On July 15, 1900, during the 55-day Siege of the International Legations in Peking, Private Daly and his commanding officer, Captain Newt H. Hall, set out to reconnoiter a position on the Tartar Wall while under siege by the Boxers.
 A working party, scheduled to follow to construct defenses, never arrived.
-While Captain Hall returned for the working party, Daly single-handedly fought off a furious Boxer attack on the position, an action which earned him his first Medal of Honor.
+Daly volunteered to hold the position while Captain Hall returned for the working party, and single-handedly fought off a furious all-night Boxer attack, an action which earned him his first Medal of Honor.

+After leaving China, the Newark sailed for the Philippines in 1901, where Daly saw duty in the Philippine–American War.
+Later that year, Daly had two run-ins with military discipline: He was court-martialed once for drunkenness on post and spent three weeks in the brig at the Boston Navy Yard, and again three weeks later for drunkenness and verbal abuse of the sergeant of the guard.

-After serving in China, Daly saw duty on various ships in the Pacific and Caribbean areas, and saw action in the Philippines and the Banana Wars.
-He also trained recruits, gained a reputation as an excellent boxer, and rose to the rank of gunnery sergeant.
-On March 14, 1911, Daly was aboard the USS Springfield when he spotted a gasoline fire that was spreading toward the ship's magazine.
-He successfully extinguished the fire, ensuring the safety of the ship's 500 crewmen, but spent several weeks hospitalized with severe burns.
+After serving in the Philippines, Daly was assigned to various ships in the Caribbean area, seeing duty in Panama, Puerto Rico, and Cuba.
+He also trained recruits, worked as a guard at the Portsmouth Naval Prison, and gained a reputation as an excellent boxer.
+He was promoted to corporal in 1906 and sergeant in 1909.
+On March 14, 1911, Daly was garrisoned at the United States Naval Station in San Juan, Puerto Rico, when he spotted a gasoline fire that was spreading from the forecastle of the merchant schooner Springfield.
+Daly, with a party of nine other Marines and sailors, successfully extinguished the fire, though he spent several weeks hospitalized with severe burns.
 Daly received commendations from both the Secretary of the Navy and the Commandant of the Marine Corps for his actions.

+At the outbreak of the Battle of Veracruz on April 21, 1914, Sergeant Daly landed in Veracruz, Mexico, with a combined force of 1,200 U.S. Marines and sailors.
+The American objective was to seize the customs house to prevent a shipment of German weapons—200 machine guns and 15 million rounds of ammunition, potentially to be used against the United States—from reaching shore.
+The ensuing battle saw intense street fighting, and the day after landing, Daly's platoon was pinned down in an arroyo, facing heavy sniper fire from a rooftop.
+Daly covertly crawled out of the ditch, entered the building from the rear and killed its entire seven man garrison, five by rifle fire and two by bayonet.
+By the end of the day, the Americans had captured the city.